Graph and wreath products of cellular automata: The one-sided case

 \begin{remark} In particular, letting $\Gamma$ be the complement of the disjoint union of $n$ copies of the $k$-clique in the above theorem, we get

-This action is not strongly faithful in general, but as we noted it is when applied to an edgeless graph.
-As in Lemma~\ref{lem:Product} it is easy to see that direct products of strongly faithful actions are strongly faithful.
-From these observations, we get that $\Z^n$ and $F_k$ admit strongly faithful actions in $\mathcal{G}'_\infty$. \qee \end{remark}
+This action does not have unique visits in general, but similarly as in Section~\ref{sec:SFActions}, we see that in this special case, when applied to an edgeless graph, we get an action with unique visits for the free product of copies of $\Z_2$.
+As in Lemma~\ref{lem:Product} it is easy to see that direct products of actions with unique visits have unique visits.
+From these observations, we get that $\Z^n$ and $F_k$ admit actions with unique visits in $\mathcal{G}'_\infty$. \qee \end{remark}